henkielp/manifest-sync/USER_MANUAL.md

 Tap **Start Scanning**.
 The camera opens in barcode scanning mode (zoomed in slightly for easier reading).

 A **Light OFF / Light ON** button is in the top right corner, same as the capture screen, for barcodes in dark spots between stacked boxes.
+Once turned on, the light stays on through the entire scanning cycle (scan, confirm, reject, next scan) until you turn it off or tap View Report.

 Point the camera at a barcode on a box and tap the **scan button** (magnifying glass icon in the center).
 The app searches for a barcode for about 2 seconds.